TYPO3-Solr/ext-solr/Documentation/Releases/solr release 5.1.md

 This feature adds a new optional field variantId that is filled with type/uid and can be used for collapsing by default.

-The following example shows the required typoscript configuration that is needed:
+The following example shows the required TypoScript configuration that is needed:

     plugin.tx_solr.search {
         variants = 0